run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/50_observability.md

 ### Configuration

-Tracing is disabled by default and can be enabled through environment variables or programmatic configuration.
+Tracing is disabled by default and can be enabled through environment variables:

-#### API Server Tracing

-Configure tracing for the API server using environment variables:

 ```bash
 # Enable tracing